-Jan Wilke studied school music and musical theory at the Mannheim Conservatory as well as church music and choir conducting at the academy of church music Heidelberg and passed with distinction in choir conducting and organ playing.
-Besides his studies he conducted several church choirs and Gesangsvereine as well as the Altrip chamber choir and acted as an assistant to Wolfgang Seeliger for the Konzertchor Darmstadt.
-From 2013 to 2014 he did a master in choral conducting with Simon Halsey at the University of Birmingham which he also concluded with distinction.
-He was an active participant in master classes with Simon Carrington, Daniel Reuss, Morten-Schuldt Jensen as well as the international master class of the Rundfunkchor Berlin with Simon Halsey and Grete Pedersen.
-Jan Wilke is also musical director of the Friedrich-Spee-Chor Trier, an oratory choir rich in tradition, with which he develops both the repertoire of choral symphonies and demanding a cappella programmes.
+Jan Wilke studied school music and music theory at the Mannheim Conservatory as well as church music and choral conducting at the Academy of Church Music Heidelberg, passing with distinction in choir conducting and organ playing.
+Besides his studies he has conducted several church choirs and Gesangsvereine as well as the Altrip chamber choir, and acted as an assistant to Wolfgang Seeliger for the Konzertchor Darmstadt.
+From 2013 to 2014 he undertook a Master’s degree in Choral Conducting with CBE Simon Halsey at the University of Birmingham, also graduating with distinction.
+He was an active participant in master classes with Simon Carrington, Daniel Reuss, Morten Schuldt-Jensen and Peter Hanke as well as the international master class of the Rundfunkchor Berlin with Simon Halsey and Grete Pedersen.
+Jan Wilke is also musical director of the Friedrich-Spee-Chor Trier, an oratory choir rich in tradition, with which he performs both the choral symphonic repertoire as well as demanding a cappella programmes.